Offbeat Central India Tiger Safari

-Highlights: Tiger spotting in Central India’s offbeat and exciting new parks like Tadoba, Satpura and Pench, immortalized in Rudyard Kipling’s Jungle Book.
-Excellent chance to see and photograph mega mammals like Leopard, Sloth Bear, Indian Wild Dog, Gaur and Jackals
+Highlights: Tiger spotting in Central India’s offbeat and exciting new parks like Tadoba, Satpura, and Pench, immortalized in Rudyard Kipling’s Jungle Book.
+Excellent chance to see and photograph mega mammals like Leopard, Sloth Bear, Indian Wild Dog, and Gaur.

 Driving across the state border to Madhya Pradesh, our next stop is the scenic Pench Tiger Reserve (5 hrs).
 Pench holds a significant place in the natural history of Central India, including Rudyard Kipling’s Jungle Book that presents vivid descriptions of this region’s rich fauna.
 The reserve provides an idyllic habitat for large mammals like Sloth Bear, Leopard, Tiger, Dhole (Indian Wild Dog) and Gaur.
 The park supports one the of highest herbivore densities in the country and is equally rich in birdlife.

 A 7-hour drive from Pench through scenic countryside gets us to Satpura Tiger Reserve.
-Based out of our comfortable eco lodge, we will explore the park in open safari vehicles, elephant back and canoes as well as on foot to observe the rich wildlife and birds of the area.
+Based out of our comfortable eco lodge, we will explore the park in open safari vehicles, canoes as well as on foot to observe the rich wildlife and birds of the area.
 Apart from the Tiger, other large predators here are the Leopard, Sloth Bear, Dhole, Striped Hyena and the Wolf.
 Lesser predators are the Jungle Cat, Rusty Spotted cat, Small Indian Civet and Common Mongoose, some of which we hope to see during night drives in the buffer areas.
-Both the Indian and Malabar Giant Squirrel are reported here along with the Flying Squirrel.
-Birdlife is rich, notable species are the Indian Skimmer, Black-bellied Tern, White-naped Woodpecker, Red & Grey Junglefowl, Malabar Pied Hornbill, Asian Openbill and Crested Treeswift to name a few.
+Birdlife is rich, notable species are the Indian Skimmer, Black-bellied Tern, White-naped Woodpecker, Red & Grey Junglefowl, Malabar Pied Hornbill, White-bellied Minivet, Asian Openbill and Crested Treeswift to name a few.

-Write in to us for a detailed itinerary and quote @ firstname.lastname@example.org
+This safari can be combined with Corbett, Ranthambhore, Kaziranga or other parks.
+Write in to us for a detailed itinerary and quote or to customize this tour @ email@example.com